OpenCyphal/nunavut/CONTRIBUTING.rst

         aws s3 cp --acl private --sse aws:kms ~/Downloads/env "s3://buildkite-managedsecretsbucket-xxxxxxxx/nunavut-release/env"

-    4. Back in the PyPI keys list delete any keys that are older than the one previously in use.
+    4. Back in the PyPI keys list, delete any keys that are older than the one previously in use.
 You can keep the key you just rotated until you rotate the new key.